adnan-drina/quay-demo/README.md

-## Welcome to the Red Hat Quay Container Registry demo walkthrough page!
+## Red Hat Quay Container Registry demo walkthrough

 **This is not an official Red Hat product demo.
 For the official product resources, please see [Red Hat Quay](https://access.redhat.com/products/red-hat-quay)**